nix-community/pyproject.nix/doc/HACKING.md

 A function in `lib/test.nix` maps over the public interface of the library and the test suite to generate coverage tests, ensuring that every exported symbol has at least one test covering it.

+Integration tests meaning tests that perform environment constructions & builds lives in `test/` and are exposed through Flake checks.

 ## Running tests

-- Run the entire test suite
+- Run the entire unit test suite
   `$ nix-unit --flake .#libTests`

-- Run tests for an individual function
+- Run unit tests for an individual function
   `$ nix-unit --flake .#libTests.pep440.parseVersion`

+- Run integration tests
+  `$ nix flake check`

 ## Formatter